AsalAlghamdi/food-post-dark/README.md

 ## About

-It is an online coded project of the order page form Food-POS-Dark-Dashboard UI design.
+It is a web project of order page that users can fill the order list from many food dishes and confirm their order, this page has been coded from a UI design by <a target="_blank" href="https://www.figma.com/@yahyaamirudin">@yahyaamirudin</a>.
+</br></br>
+you can check the full UI design here <a target="_blank" href="https://www.figma.com/community/file/944188956363619079">Food POS Dark</a>

 ## Frameworks and Tools

-It uses Laravel backend framework with Vue.js frontend library, in addition with bootstrap, jQuery, and helping template <a target="_blank" href="https://preview.themeforest.net/item/cork-responsive-admin-dashboard-template/full_screen_preview/25582188">Cork-Dashboard</a>
+The project build with Laravel backend framework and Vue.js library for the frontend, in addition to bootstrap, jQuery, and using a helpful template from <a target="_blank" href="https://preview.themeforest.net/item/cork-responsive-admin-dashboard-template/full_screen_preview/25582188">Cork-Dashboard</a>.

 ## Live Demo

 Link will be available soon..

-## UI Link

-<a target="_blank" href="https://www.figma.com/community/file/944188956363619079">Food POS Dark</a>